raphaelalmeidamartins/trybe_exercicios/1_fundamentos-do-desv-web/b06_html-css-forms-flexbox-e-responsivo/README.md

 - _[Projeto - Trybewarts](https://github.com/raphaelalmeidamartins/trybewarts) — Nota: 100%_

 <h2 id="en">:us: English</h2>
 <p>This unit belongs to the <a href="https://github.com/raphaelalmeidamartins/trybe_exercicios/tree/main/1_fundamentos-do-desv-web">Principles of Web Development</a> Module of <a href="https://www.betrybe.com/">Trybe</a>'s course.
 In this unit, we learned how to create forms with HTML and handle the submitted data with JavaScript locally.
-We also learned how to import JavaScript third party libraries to make this job easier.</p>
+We also learned how to import external JavaScript libraries to make the validation easier.</p>
-<p>Finally, we saw how to use flexbox to develop responsive pages, and to use CSS frameworks to make us more productive when we are styling our pages.</p>
+<p>We also learned flexbox to develop responsive pages and CSS frameworks to make styling pages more productive.
+Here you can check out the exercises I performed during the unit.
+You can also check out the project I developed at the end.</p>
 <p>Here you can check out the exercises I performed during the unit.
 You can also check out the project I developed at the end:</p>

 - _[Project - Trybewarts](https://github.com/raphaelalmeidamartins/trybewarts) — Grade: 100%_